starkdmi/MediaToolSwift/README.md

 ## Problem Solving
 ### Metadata Stripping
 By default Xcode remove the metadata from output file, to prevent go to Build Settings tab, Under the __Other C Flags__ section, add the following flag: ```-fno-strip-metadata```

+### Redunant Compression
+In case the video and audio won't be modified based on source file and output settings the compression will fail with ```CompressionError.redunantCompression```